KSP-KOS/KOS/_sources/structures/misc/time.txt

 -  If you turn off your computer and don't play the game for several days, the :struct:`TimeSpan` does not count this time.
 -  If your game lags and stutters such that the simulation is taking 2 seconds of real time to calculate 1 second of game time, then the number of seconds that have passed according to a :struct:`TimeSpan` will be fewer than the number of seconds that have passed in the real world.

-This allows you to use a :struct:`TimeSpan` such as is returned by the TIME special variable to make correct physics calculations.
+This allows you to use a :struct:`TimeSpan` such as is returned by the :global:`TIME` special variable to make correct physics calculations.

 Special variable TIME
 ---------------------

-.. highlight:: none

 .. global:: TIME

     :access: Get only
     :type: :struct:`TimeSpan`

-    The special variable **TIME** is used to get the current time.
+    The special variable :global:`TIME` is used to get the current time.

-    Any time you perform arithmetic on **TIME** you get a result back that is also a :struct:`TimeSpan`.
-In other words, TIME is a :struct:`TimeSpan`, but TIME + 100 is also a :struct:`TimeSpan`.
+    Any time you perform arithmetic on :global:`TIME` you get a result back that is also a :struct:`TimeSpan`.
+In other words, :global:`TIME` is a :struct:`TimeSpan`, but ``TIME + 100`` is also a :struct:`TimeSpan`.

     Note that Kerbals do not have the concept of "months"::